 Research which has been carried out into teachers resilience in SEND settings includes that by Mackenzie (2012:153), which focuses on the resilience of teachers in special schools and argues that resilient teachers help to shape resilient pupils, a resilience they may require within society.
 It is also suggested that resilience is developed and maintained the longer the teacher remains within specialist provision, and whilst there may not be ‘intellectual challenge’, there is the opportunity for ‘unique rewards’.
-However this resilience is not always apparent and attrition is common in specialist provision.
+However this resilience is not always apparent and attrition is common in specialist provision, although many teachers do report positive experiences of working in SEND provision.

 The personal ‘vulnerability’ of some teachers is what attracts them to special education, according to Corbett (1997:418) who suggests that some teachers ask the question ‘do I need them [the pupils identified as having SEND] as much as they need me’ and ‘does their evident vulnerability comfort and calm my own personal neediness?’
-She bases these views on her own personal experiences as a special needs teacher, and at the time of her research she had become an ITT trainer who believed that the ongoing debate relating to special educational needs and disabilities should take place in the broader context of general education, not as a separate area, perceived as having values and objectives divorced from mainstream’.
+She bases these views on her own personal experiences as a special needs teacher, and at the time of her research she had become an ITT trainer who believed that the ongoing debate relating to special educational needs and disabilities should take place in the broader context of general education, not as a separate area, ‘perceived as having values and objectives divorced from mainstream’.

 The notion of teachers who self-identified as having SEND, and the problems they encountered in both mainstream and special schools was explored by Wilson, Powney Hall, and Davidson (2006:256).
 These problems included the sometimes negative attitudes of staff, governors and parents, and the physical organisation of schools which posed difficulties for physically impaired teachers.
-The notion of teachers identified as having SEND, teaching pupils with similar needs is explored further in the study, where it is suggested that pupils identified as having SEND would benefit from having a positive role model in a teacher who also identifies as having SEND.
+The notion of teachers identified as having SEND, teaching pupils with similar needs is explored further in the study, where it is suggested that pupils identified as having SEND would benefit from having a positive role model in a teacher who also identifies as having SEND, examples being teachers who have physical difficulties or are hearing or sight impaired.

 Liasidou and Antoniou (2013:496) believe that the role of the special school teacher involves ensuring that the pupils ‘reach their full potential in the least restrictive environment’, whilst Mackenzie (2012:157) has the opinion that special needs teachers teach to the best of their ability irrespective of any physical or emotional factors.
-However she also identifies a group of special needs teachers in a range of settings who she terms the ‘gently trapped’, in other words those who are fully aware of negative connotations attributed to special needs teaching, but who remain within the profession.
+However she also identifies a group of special needs teachers in a range of settings who she terms the ‘gently trapped’, in other words those who are fully aware of negative connotations attributed to special needs teaching, but who remain within the profession irrespectively.

-Clark, Dyson and Millward (2005:61) argue that which is ‘special’ in education implies that the teachers of pupils identified as having SEND must take action to make ‘the special ordinary’, and that the term special education suggests a notion of ‘change and intervention’.
+Clark, Dyson and Millward (2005:61) argue that the term ‘special ’when used in education implies that the teachers of pupils identified as having SEND must take action to make ‘the special ordinary’, as the term special education suggests a notion of ‘change and intervention’.
 They suggest that teachers need to recognise and value all diversity, as this can overcome barriers to learning.
-Lewis and Norwich (2005:212) ask how specialised the teaching is, of pupils identified as having SEND, and believe teaching should be an ‘interconnection between curriculum, pedagogy and knowledge’, and what may be ‘masquerading’ as a SEND specific approach may be a position which ideally could be applied to all learners.
+Lewis and Norwich (2005:212) ask how specialised the teaching is of pupils identified as having SEND, and believe teaching should be an ‘interconnection between curriculum, pedagogy and knowledge’, and that what may be ‘masquerading’ as a SEND specific approach, may in reality be a position which ideally could be applied to all learners.
 They argue that teachers draw on ‘self-knowledge’ and ‘professional identity’, and that some teachers have a ‘very strong SEN-oriented identity’ which they draw upon in order to deliver strategies to this group.
 The next section considers the career decisions of teachers related to SEND.